Phyllonorycter brachylaenae

 Phyllonorycter brachylaenae is a moth of the family Gracillariidae.
 It is known from South Africa.
 The habitat consists of understory vegetation in secondary forests.

 The length of the forewings is 3.06–3.33 mm.
-The forewings are elongate and the ground colour is golden ochreous with white markings.
-The hindwings are uniformly pale fuscous and a light fuscous fringe.
 Adults are on wing from early March to mid-May and from late June to late October.

 The larvae feed on Brachylaena discolor and Brachylaena rotundata.
 They mine the leaves of their host plant.
-The mine has the form of a semi-circular or oval tentiform mine on the underside of the leaf.